venturaEffect/the_consciousness_ai/README.md

 - **Learning Frameworks:** LoRA, PEFT, RLHF

 ## **Folder Structure**

+Refer to `docs/architecture.md` for a detailed breakdown of the repository structure.

 - `data/`: Stores datasets for emotions, simulations, and training.
 - `models/`: Contains pre-trained and fine-tuned AI models.
 - `scripts/`: Utility scripts for setup, training, and testing.